Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - llama-13b-supercot-GGML (using oobabooga/text-generation-webui) : 10
 - baichuan-vicuna-7B-GGML (using oobabooga/text-generation-webui) : 10
 - WizardLM-13B-V1.1 (using oobabooga/text-generation-webui) : 10
+- Llama-2-13B-chat (using oobabooga/text-generation-webui) : 9
+- Luna-AI-Llama2-Uncensored (using oobabooga/text-generation-webui) : 8

 ### Question 3: I want you to act as a senior software developer with deep knowledge in system design, frontend programming, and backend programming.
 Provide a high level design of a mental health journal app.
 Include the frontend and backend components.
 Do not write code.
 Task Domain: App Design